-The research team has trialled the use of digital sensors in a sample of UK households, correlating measures of location, movement, light and noise levels, particulates, temperature, humidity and device use.
+The research team trialled digital sensors (fixed and mobile) in a small number of UK households, correlating the measures they gave of location, movement, light and noise levels, particulates, temperature, humidity and device use.

 HomeSense field trial

 Mid-January and we have a few more households lined up for participation.

 Collecting sensors before Christmas

 Collecting from the last households before Christmas vacation and we now have 13 good ones completed, but we need 20 to meet our target so we now take advantage of Royal Mail to distribute flyers around the Guildford area.